Northern B.C. SAR groups ‘rope rescue’ hiker near Fort Fraser - Caledonia Courier

-Local search and rescue teams responded to a call Wednesday for an injured hiker on the Fraser Mountain Trail.
+Search and rescue teams from the region, responded to a call Wednesday for an injured hiker on the Fraser Mountain Trail.

 Chris Walker, president of Nechako Valley Search and Rescue told the Express that at approximately 3 p.m. on July 29 he received a call that there was an injured hiker on the trail near Fort Fraser.

-Search and rescue teams arrived the scene at 4:30 p.m. and other mutual aid from Prince George Search and Rescue and the CDFL helicopter team were on scene around 5 p.m.
+Search and rescue teams arrived at the scene by 4:30 p.m. and other mutual aid from Prince George Search and Rescue and the CDFL helicopter team were on scene around 5 p.m.

 A total of 20 search and rescue volunteers were involved in the rescue.

-Walker said the volunteer group from Vanderhoof stabilized the injury as the female hiker had slipped and fallen off a trail where she sled down a slope and broke her leg.
+Walker said the volunteer group from Vanderhoof stabilized the injury as the female hiker had slipped and fallen off a trail where she slid down a slope and broke her leg.

 After the group conducted their first assessment, Walker said they decided a rope rescue was the ideal scenario.